jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 ## Creating a Game Manager
 **In Unity:** Attach a C# script on a game object with references to all the things it needs to touch that is created on load and never destroyed.

-**In Unreal:** The closest analogue to this is probably the GameMode class since it's supposed the manage the rules of your game so you should use that.
-You could also roll your own thing in a custom actor or subsystem (or if you're feeling masochistic, a level blueprint).
+**In Unreal:** You should use the built-in [GameMode & GameState classes](https://dev.epicgames.com/documentation/en-us/unreal-engine/game-mode-and-game-state-in-unreal-engine) in-place of you own implementation since it works better with the rest of the Unreal ecosystem.
+If you really want/need to roll your own thing, you can do it in a custom [Subsystem](https://dev.epicgames.com/documentation/en-us/unreal-engine/programming-subsystems-in-unreal-engine).

-**In Godot:** This would just a script on your top-level Node that is accessed via a Group (of 1) and emits events via Signals.
+**In Godot:** This would just a script on your top-level Node that is accessed via a [Group](https://docs.godotengine.org/en/stable/tutorials/scripting/groups.html) (of 1) and emits events via Signals.

+# Events / Pub-Sub

+# Observers

+# State Machines

-# Singletons
+# State Stack
-Singletons are a class/object that has one instance and can be accessed anywhere in the codebase and are often lazily initialized.
-They are another tool that is often reached for by newer programmers and for that reason they often get a bad rap, but like everything they are just a tool in a programmers toolbox.